The planetary nebula Abell 48 and its [WN] nucleus: The Central Star

 \subsection{Model Atmosphere Analysis}

-To begin the analysis, we downloaded the synthetic spectra appropriate for WNE model atmospheres from the Potsdam Wolf-Rayet (PoWR) database\footnote{See http://www.astro.physik.uni-potsdam.de/$\sim$wrh/PoWR/ \\powrgrid1.html} (Hamann \& Gr\"afener 2004) to compare with our data.
+To begin the analysis, we downloaded the synthetic spectra appropriate for WNE model atmospheres from the Potsdam Wolf-Rayet (PoWR) database\footnote{\url{http://www.astro.physik.uni-potsdam.de/~wrh/PoWR/powrgrid1.html}} (Hamann \& Gr\"afener 2004) to compare with our data.
 These spectra are determined from the PoWR model atmospheres, described in Gr\"afener, Koesterke \& Hamann (2002) and Hamann \& Gr\"afener (2003), which account for spherical expansion, non-LTE effects, and metal line blanketing.
-The PoWR model grid has two dimensions, the stellar temperature $T_\ast$ and the ``transformed radius,'' $R_{\rm t}$ (Hamann \& Koesterke 1998), which is a wind density parameter, being a function of the mass-loss rate, $\dot{M}$, and the stellar radius, $R_{\ast}$.
+The PoWR model grid has two dimensions, the stellar temperature $T_\star$ and the ``transformed radius,'' $R_{\rm t}$ (Hamann \& Koesterke 1998), which is a wind density parameter, being a function of the mass-loss rate, $\dot{M}$, and the stellar radius, $R_{\star}$.
 It is given by:

 where $v_\infty$ is the terminal velocity of the wind and $D$ is a wind clumping factor (or inverse of the filling factor).
-It has been previously noted that many parameters of massive WRs and [WR]s are similar (e.g. Crowther, Morris \& Smith 2006), a consequence of the scaling law for WR atmospheres first noted by Schmutz, Hamann \& Wessolowski (1989).
-In other words, two atmospheres with the same temperature ($T_\ast$) and transformed radius ($R_{\rm t}$) show very similar spectra regardless of $L_\ast$, $R_\ast$, $\dot{M}$ and $v_{\infty}$.
+It has been previously noted that many parameters of massive WRs and [WR]s are similar (e.g. Crowther, Morris \& Smith 2006b), a consequence of the scaling law for WR atmospheres first noted by Schmutz, Hamann \& Wessolowski (1989).
+In other words, two atmospheres with the same temperature ($T_\star$) and transformed radius ($R_{\rm t}$) show very similar spectra regardless of $L_\star$, $R_\star$, $\dot{M}$ and $v_{\infty}$.

-The PoWR grid models are normalized to $L/L_\odot$ = 2.0$\times10^5$ which is appropriate for a massive WN star; consequently, the stellar flux of our CSPN is proportional to $L_{\ast}$, and $R_{\ast}$ and $\dot{M}$ are proportional to $L_{\ast}^{1/2}$ and $L_{\ast}^{3/4}$ respectively.
+The PoWR grid models are normalized to $L/L_\odot$ = 2.0$\times10^5$ which is appropriate for a massive WN star; consequently, the stellar flux of our CSPN is proportional to $L_{\star}$, and $R_{\star}$ and $\dot{M}$ are proportional to $L_{\star}^{1/2}$ and $L_{\star}^{3/4}$ respectively.
 We follow Hamann \& Koesterke (1998) in assuming a wind clumping factor of $D$ = 4 ($f$ = 0.25), which is appropriate for WN stars.
-The stellar radius, $R_{\ast}$, is the inner boundary of the model atmosphere and corresponds by definition to a Rosseland optical depth of 20.
-The stellar effective temperature, $T_{\ast}$, is the effective temperature at $R_{\ast}$, and can be easily calculated from the Stefan-Boltzmann law:
+The stellar radius, $R_{\star}$, is the inner boundary of the model atmosphere and corresponds by definition to a Rosseland optical depth of 20.
+The stellar effective temperature, $T_{\star}$, is the effective temperature at $R_{\star}$, and can be easily calculated from the Stefan-Boltzmann law: